arbolitoloco/code_journal/README.md

 7. Finished weather app project with Ruby and graduated from Skillcrush Web Developer Blueprint!
 So proud!

 8. Started building my Random Quote Machine for Free Code Camp with CSS/HTML/jQuery

+9. Learning Jekyll in order to put my new repository to work.
+Wrote some things in Markdown.